AODocs-Dev/api-documentation/ao-docs-dev.appspot.com/Guides/30-Manage AODocs documents/10-Get library and class info/10-Libraries.md

 ## Method and API

-Play with the API Explorer and note the code examples (such as cURL and Java):
+Play with the API Explorer:

 ### [PUT /library/v1](../../../../routes/library/v1/put)